DaveMorin35/dogpark/README.md

 1.find out the number of unique dogs that have ever visited the playpark 2.find out how many dogs visited the playpark in one given day 3.find out which playground is the most used.

 4.Add dogs
 5.Delete dogs
-6.Add name of the dog
-7.Owner: a list which dogs an owner has
+6.Owner: a list which dogs an owner has